 In many regions, a special oat bread was baked for Saint Brigid’s Day - Saint Brigid’s Bread (which is actually more like an oatcake than a loaf of bread).
 You’ll find a recipe for Saint Brigid’s Bread on a separate page – but remember that ideally this should have been blessed by a priest and then shared.Continue to 4 of 7 below.

 Arrange Saint Brigid's Day Family Activities

-On Saint Brigid’s Eve, in many areas the Bridie Boys would tour the 'hood, carrying an effigy of the saint, called the Brideog ... basically a doll in white clothes.
+On Saint Brigid’s Eve, in many areas the boys would go through the village, carrying an effigy of the saint, called the Brideog which is basically a doll in white clothes, sometimes made out of corn.
 They had the right to pick up the offerings left out.
 Coming around they would chant some ancient (though not very poetic) rhymes like:

 Something for poor Biddy!

 Her clothes are torn,